s0ders/go-semver-release/README.md

 ### Outputs

-The action generate a single output named `version` that corresponds to the semver computed (or the current one if no new were computed), prefixed with the given `tag-prefix` if any.
+The action generate a two outputs
+- `SEMVER`, the computed semver or the current one if no new were computed, prefixed with the given `tag-prefix` if any
+- `NEW_RELEASE`, whether a new semver was computed or not

 ### Example Workflow